-Our Judges - 2018
+Our Judges - 2023

-She holds a bachelors degree in classical violin and a masters degree in education.
-She currently teaches English and creative writing at West Branch High School in Beloit, Ohio.
+She holds a bachelor’s degree in violin and master’s degrees in reading and special education.
+She currently teaches seventh grade language arts at Alliance Middle School in Alliance, Ohio.
 Her innovative approach to integrating music and language arts has been reported in local newspapers, as well as featured on the Youngstown NBC television affiliate, WFMJ.